nataliamadridb/281-Assignments/Final Project/Results.md

 This result provides evidence that **climate risk is an important dimension of heterogeneity in firms' responses to monetary policy**.
 It suggests that financial channels of monetary policy may be amplified in vulnerable firms, such as those facing greater exposure to physical climate risks.

-**Model Notes**:

-- The model includes firm fixed effects (gvkey), which control for all time-invariant firm characteristics.
-- Standard errors are clustered at the firm level (523 clusters), accounting for serial correlation in investment.

 ## 5. Model Sketch

 I propose a **heterogeneous firm New Keynesian (HFNK) model** to rationalize the empirical finding that firms with higher physical climate risk respond more strongly to expansionary monetary policy shocks.